 One of the most common mistakes when pitching to investors is not being prepared.
-This means not having a well-thought-out business plan or not knowing your financial projections.
+This means not having well-thought-out business plans or not knowing your financial projections.
 Another mistake is not knowing who your target audience is.
 Make sure you know exactly who you are pitching to and what their interests are.

 This way, you can tailor your pitch to their specific needs.
 Lastly, a common mistake is not having a clear call to action.
 Always end your pitch with a clear and concise ask, so the investor knows exactly what you want from them.
 If you follow these helpful tips, you'll be on your way to securing the investment you need for your startup.

 How to find the right investor for you